rayriffy/mnet-api/API_V1.md

 #### Response

-Returns a 200 HTTP status code and a JSON object.
+Returns a 200 HTTP status code and a JSON object with empty data.

 <details>
 <summary>JSON</summary>